codeZeilen/rosetta-test/ports/spec.md

 - abs
 - length
 - exit
 - make-hash-table, hash-table?
+(All hash-table related primitives are based on srfi-69)
-- hash-table-ref, hash-table-set!
+- hash-table-set!
+- hash-table-ref-prim (Should only access the value from the dictionary and do nothing else, the correct handling of missing keys and default values is implemented in the standard lib)
 - hash-table-delete!
 - hash-table-keys, hash-table-values